top of page

 History of Poco a Poco and the areas we help

-Poco a Poco San Pedro volunteers started working in early 2017 in the San Pedro Itzicán area and the surrounding villages.
-We listened to Anita Torres, and tried to provide programs or help from other organizations to meet the needs she had identified.
+In 2017, Poco a Poco San Pedro volunteers started working in the San Pedro Itzicán area and the surrounding villages.
+We listened to Anita Torres, and tried to provide programs or get help from other organizations to meet the needs she had identified.
 We very much support and encourage other organizations to help in the area.

 Poco a Poco works on creating small, start up projects to enable local people to earn a living, and encourage and enable children to attend school.